-NB: If the complete surrounding soil structure is non-porous, eg, Clay or if the tank has been installed in bedrock etc, water will pool around the tank within the backfill.
-In this circumstance EITHER a land drain must be installed to drain the installation to the base of the tank (water must always be free draining) OR the wet installation procedure must be used.
+NB: If the complete surrounding soil structure is non porous, eg, clay, a danger exists of water pooling around the tank within the backfill.
+In this circumstance either a land drain should be installed to drain the installation to the base of the tank or the wet installation procedure should be used.